 The first member of his family to get a professional degree, Bulitt spends his spare time writing and working on his books.
-His latest, THE 5 CORE CONVERSATIONS FOR COUPLES, is co-written with his wife of 33 years.
+His latest, THE 5 CORE CONVERSATIONS FOR COUPLES, is co-written with his wife of 35 years.
 Julie Bulitt is a family therapist and their book is filled with relationship insights, often from quite different perspectives.
-THE 5 CORE CONVERSATIONS FOR COUPLES will be released by Skyhorse Publishing and Simon & Schuster ebooks on Valentines Day, 2020.
+THE 5 CORE CONVERSATIONS FOR COUPLES was published by Skyhorse Publishing and Simon & Schuster ebooks on Valentines Day, 2020.
+An audio version produced by Dreamscape Media is also available.
 David’s novels, CARD GAME and BECAUSE I HAD TO were published in 2015 and 2017 respectively.

 David Bulitt focuses his practice on complex family law cases, zealously and thoughtfully representing clients through difficult times, including divorces, custody disputes and other contentious domestic conflicts.
 Clients regard David as an thoughtful strategist and skilled negotiator at the mediation table and as well as a staunch advocate in the courtroom.
 Although he has been involved in cases throughout the State of Maryland and in other jurisdictions as well, David most frequently litigates cases in the DC metropolitan area, including courtrooms in Montgomery, Howard, Frederick, Anne Arundel and Howard counties, as well as the District of Columbia.
 His clients most frequently are women, ages 40 to 70, with a complicated mix of assets, marital and non-marital.
 “My goal is to help clients reach favorable divorce settlements that protect their rights, their assets and their children,” as David put it.
 “There are some cases that need to be tried for one reason or another and I am fully prepared to advocate for my client in the courtroom if that is what the case calls for.”